ryanchapman/ansitool/README.md

 # Ansitool

-A tool for building standalone binaries that can run Ansible recipes locally.
+A tool for building a standalone executable that can run Ansible recipes locally.

 ## Usage